Russell Fry (footballer)

-Russell Harry Fry (born 4 December 1985) is an English footballer who plays for North Ferriby United as a midfielder.
+Russell Harry Fry (born 4 December 1985) is an English retired footballer who played as a midfielder.
+He spent the majority of his career with North Ferriby United.

 Club career

 Born in Hull, East Riding of Yorkshire, Fry came through Hull City's youth system.
 He made his first team debut as an 81st minute substitute for Scott Kerr in a 3–1 defeat at Port Vale in the Football League Trophy first round Northern section on 22 October 2002.
 He signed his first professional contract with Hull on 16 December.
 His league debut against Brentford in the final game of the 2004–05 season lasted only 32 minutes until he had to leave the pitch with an injury.
 He signed a new two-year contract with Hull in August 2005.
 Fry joined Conference National side Halifax Town on a one-month loan on 24 August 2006.
 This loan ended on 25 September Halifax allowed him to return to Hull, having made four appearances for the club.
 He joined Conference North side Hinckley United on loan in October 2006 and he finished the loan with nine appearances and one goal.

 Fry was released by Hull in May 2007 and after trialling with newly-relegated League One club Leeds United during the summer he signed non-contract terms with Halifax on 9 August.
 He was an unused substitute in their first two games of the season before signing for Conference North club Boston United on non-contract terms later in August.